Integrative Biological and Behavioral Sciences

 Program Contact(s): Dr. Arundhati Gogineni, Dr. Deborah Linares, Dr. Olga Herren

-Research that identifies, characterizes, and evaluates psychosocial and biobehavioral assets and barriers to health equity, which contribute to the unequal burden of morbidity, mortality, and other health outcomes among populations experiencing disparities.
+Research that identifies, characterizes, and evaluates psychosocial and biobehavioral assets and barriers to health, which contribute to one’s burden of morbidity, mortality, and other health outcomes.

 Priority is on studies that focus on the life course of disproportionately affected populations and studies implementing an intersectional framework to study social determinants of health-focused behaviors.
 DIBBS is interested in the evaluation of these mechanisms with respect to other concurrent domains of influence, such as biological, environmental, sociocultural, and health care factors.